ErichZimmer/OpenPIV-Python-cxx/README.md

  - scipy : all-in-one post processing algorithm (smoothn) and processing of data
  - scikit-image : addditional image pre-processing
  - matplotlib  : data visualization and creation of publication-ready plots
- - pandas : data visualization and analysis
  - ffmpeg : loading and creating movies
- - openpiv_tk_gui : GUI for OpenPIV-Python (currently needs some modifications for this repository)

 These can be installed using `pip install openpiv_cxx[full]`.